 (3) Merits – No Legitimate Interest: This is the most technically complex Florida non-compete defense and involves attacking the non-compete by establishing that the non-compete is not necessary to protect any legitimate business interest.
 Under Florida law, legitimate business interests generally take the form of confidential information, customer relationships, business goodwill or an extraordinary investment in the employee.
 As such, attacking the claim of a legitimate business interest means establishing the absence of truly confidential information, the lack of substantial customer relationships, etc.

-Bottom line: Although Florida is an aggressively pro-non-compete state and although Florida courts routinely and aggressively enforce non-compete agreements, there are a number of Florida non-compete defenses.
+Bottom line: Although Florida is a pro-non-compete state and although Florida courts routinely and aggressively enforce non-compete agreements, there are a number of Florida non-compete defenses.
 These defenses involve complicated legal and factual issues.
 Anyone facing the prospect of a non-compete dispute should seek representation from an attorney or firm that has extensive experience litigating non-compete disputes.